c3lang/c3-web/src/content/docs/Language Overview/types.md

     int x;
 }

-// ✅ def for each type used with a generic module. def IntMyList = MyList{ Foo };
+// ✅ alias for each type used with a generic module. alias IntMyList = MyList{ Foo };
 MyListFoo working_example;

 // ❌ An inline type definition will give an error.